April 11, 2023 marks the 55th Anniversary of the Fair Housing Act.

 Fair Housing Journalism:

-A compilation of articles featuring the work of investigative journalists who have uncovered critical fair housing stories, along with civil rights scholars who have condensed their books into a shorter form.
+These articles feature the work of NAR experts, top media outlets, investigative journalists and civil rights scholars.
 They’ll help you deepen your understanding of fair housing in less time than it takes to read an entire book.